High School Graduation Rates

 How is it measured?

 The graduation rate of public high schools is based on the four-year adjusted cohort graduation rate (ACGR).
 The “cohort” measure of four-year graduation is the share of students who comprise a ninth-grade class and graduate by the fourth year, including transfers into the class, minus those who transfer out and deceased students.
 For example, those entering ninth grade in the 2008-2009 school year comprise the cohort measured by the 2012 data.
-State-level graduation rate data comes from the National Center for Education Statistics (NCES).
+State-level graduation rate data primarily comes from the National Center for Education Statistics (NCES).
+For Arizona and Washington, selected years in the trend series are based on data from the Arizona Department of Education Accountability Reports and the Washington Office of Superintendent of Public Instruction Report Card, respectively, to ensure consistency with the most recent state-reported graduation rates.
 County-level data comes from the Arizona Department of Education.
 NCES imputed the data from Virginia to come up with the Native American total.